frodebjerke/all-of-my-writing/README.md

 # all-of-my-writing
 Notes, scribbles writeups and presentations.

-If you by some divine reason read some of it and got opions or corrections hit me up with a PR or issue so that we can become friends.
+If by reading some of it got you either furious, enlightened or confused hit me up with a pull request or issue.
+In that way we can become friends.